estk/festive/readme.md

 ### Credit

-Most of this is lifted from `rusty_fork` and we use rusty_fork as a dep too, so credit should be directed there.
+Most of this is lifted from `rusty_fork`, please direct any credit there.

 ## Contribution